Local moving companies in Idaho

 Other considerations when moving to Olympia, WA

 - State licensing: Movers operating within Washington DC city limits are subject to regulation by the Utilities and Transportation Commission, which issues operating permits to household goods moving companies.
-Make sure the moving company you use has a license before hiring.
+Make sure the moving company you use has a license before hiring them.

-- State regulator: You can verify a Washington moving license and its status on the state regulator's official website.
+- State regulator: You can check the status of a Washington moving license directly on the state regulator’s official website, here.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Washington.
+- Change of address: Make sure to submit your USPS change of address form at least a week before your move.
+You can choose your moving date so your mail will be forwarded to Washington without any delays.
 Get started here.

-- Mover's insurance: Every state has their own requirements when it comes to insurance.
-When planning a move in Washington state, explore movers' insurance options for added peace of mind.
+- Mover’s insurance: When planning a move in Washington state, explore movers’ insurance options for added peace of mind.
 Many moving companies offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 Enhance your protection by discussing Full Value Protection with the moving company or exploring personalized plans with third-party insurance providers.
 Understand coverage limits, potential extra costs, and read reviews to make an informed decision on your Washington state moving insurance.

 FAQ